bitnet-io/patching-stacks-frameworks-altcoin-guides/README.md

 nano node_modules/bitcoinjs-lib/src/networks.js
 ```

+chainparams.cpp
+25 = B

+bitnet io legacy addresses start with a B
+segwit with 'bit' prefix

+ttps://en.bitcoin.it/wiki/List_of_address_prefixes

-25 = B and 22 is the p2sh hash in decimal
+and 22 is the p2sh hash in decimal
 adjust to your network
 https://github.com/bitnet-io/bitnet-core/blob/main/src/chainparams.cpp#L176-L182